MtFmT-Lib/mtfmt/www/src/texts/en/DOCUMENT.md

 ### 2.2.1 Allocator

 The allocator is fixed and can be selected by macro `_MSTR_USE_MALLOC`.
 For the short string, which length is less than `MSTR_STACK_REGION_SIZE`,  the string will be allocated into the stack region.
 Otherwise, it will be allocated into the heap.
 The macro `_MSTR_USE_MALLOC` indicated which allocator should be used.
 When it's equal to 0, the built-in heap manager will be selected.
 Otherwise, the allocator is malloc, in `stdlib`.
-Normally, use the macro functions as follows to replace the malloc in your application.
+Use the macro functions as follows to replace the malloc in your application.
 Those will be switched by the macro `_MSTR_USE_MALLOC`.
 See more details in [section 2.5](#section_2_5_Build_in_heap_manager).

 * `mstr_heap_init`: Initialize the heap
 * `mstr_heap_alloc`: Allocate memory